saffroncarp1106/TripleStackUI/README.md

    2. Triplestack with skins original files only
    3. Triplestack with rafis only
-   4. Triple stack with original skins hitoverlay and rafis
+   4. Triple stack with original skins hitoverlay and rafis -Note, this looks awful in game, really for fl skins.
+NO MOD SKINS, (with background to avoid picture 4) JUST USE RAFIS ADDON

 If you find bugs please let me know.